Biostatistics Collaboration Center

 The mission of the BCC is to support FSM investigators in the conduct of high-quality, innovative health-related research by providing expertise in biostatistics, statistical programming, and data management.
 BCC faculty and staff collaborate with investigators on all aspects of research: study design and grant development; data capture and statistical analysis; interpretation of results and manuscript preparation.
 The BCC contributes to all types of research, including basic science, clinical, epidemiological, and health services.
 The BCC also supports all level of investigators – from postdoctoral fellows to junior faculty and well-established investigators.
 BCC support ranges from multi-year collaborations to one-time consultations.

-The BCC faculty and staff are eager to help you meet the statistical needs of your research.
-We work together with investigators in all aspects of their research projects.
-We contribute to all types of research including basic science, clinical, epidemiological, and health services.
-Our support ranges from multi-year collaborations to one-time consultations.
+- The BCC faculty and staff are eager to help you meet the statistical needs of your research.
 Our areas of expertise include but are not limited to:

 Click here to request an appointment with a BCC team member.